TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/015 Complete Todo.md

 We do have a potential problem though, which was found later, and happens in specific circumstances.

-The following applies if you did not tell your DbContext to ignore tracking, see step 7.\
-It caused problems in previous iterations of this tutorial.
-If you don't encounter problems, just ignore this following section.
-And skip to the Test section below.

 ##### The problem
 It's because of the ChangeTracker.

-Your DbContext subclass has a kind of _cache_, i.e. the ChangeTracker.
+Your DbContext subclass has a kind of _cache_, i.e. the ChangeTracker.\
 It keeps previously loaded objects in memory.
 It keeps added objects, or tracks that objects are removed or updated.
 When you load something from the database, those objects are kept in the ChangeTracker as well.
 It tracks changes.\
 When the SaveChanges is called, everything in the ChangeTracker is submitted to the database in a transaction.\